-If at all possible, parents are encouraged to speak with the Administrator and tour the classroom before submitting an application.
-All applications will be processed upon receipt of a completed online application form.
+If at all possible, parents are encouraged to speak with the Administrator and tour the classroom before submitting an online application.
+All applications will be processed upon receipt of a completed online application form, which is located on the Royal Montessori Academy website.
 These submissions are pending current availability in the program at enrollment time.

 If an offer for enrollment is declined for any reason, the application will be withdrawn.
 Please remember to notify the school if you change your address or phone number.